-The level of skill is very varied - and due to the lack of agility mistakes are made by everyone.
+The level of skill is very varied - and due to the lower levels of agility mistakes can be made by anyone.

 In our club we tend to split certain sessions into those with different sets of skills.

 With no running you nearly always pass to feet - because it is much harder to guage how far to pass in front of a player that can only walk.

 So the main skill is being able to control and pass the ball.